frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-type.md

 * **Max Leaves Allowed:** This field allows you to set the maximum number of the annual allocation of this Leave Type while creating the Leave Policy.

-* **Applicable After (Working Days):** Employees who have worked with the company for at least the number of days specified in this field are only allowed to apply for this Leave Type.
-Any other leaves availed by the Employees after their joining date is also considered while calculating working days.
+* **Applicable After (Working Days):** Enter the minimum number of working days here.
+Only the employees who have worked for this number of days or more will be allowed to apply for this particular leave type.
+Any other leaves (such as Casual Leave, Sick Leave.etc.) availed by the Employees after their joining date will also be considered while calculating working days of the Employee.

 * **Maximum Continuous Days Applicable:** It refers to the maximum number of days this particular Leave Type can be availed at a stretch.
 If an employee exceeds the maximum number of days, their extended leave will be considered as ‘Leave Without Pay'.